-The middle term of (4) can be easily managed when is Bohr almost periodic: just find a Bohr set with (for some small ) for every , and for every .
+The middle term of (4) can be easily managed when is Bohr almost periodic: just find a Bohr set with ) for every , and for every .
 The second condition implies that whenever is an ultrafilter with we have , and then it is not hard to show that which is positive when is small enough.
 It is not so easy to deal with the second term when is a general Besicovitch almost periodic function but one can use the approximation of Besicovitch almost periodic functions by trigonometric polynomials, together with the pointwise ergodic theorem to obtain a similar result.

 However, it is not clear how to deal with the third term of (4).
 Observe that this is the term we know the least about, in the sense that is compact but it may not be Besicovitch almost periodic (which would be a stronger condition) and is orthogonal to trigonometric polynomials but it is not necessarily weak mixing (which again would be a stronger condition).

 At the end of last section we sketched the argument showing that for almost every ultrafilter containing a certain Bohr set , the sum of the first two terms in (4) is non-negative.
 The last step is to show that for “many” ultrafilter containing , the last term of (4) is not too negative as .
 Recall that contained only numbers for which , so we can essentially replace with .
 Thus we need to show:

 Theorem 10 Let be a sequence of intervals in , let be bounded, let satisfy for every trigonometric polynomial , let be a Bohr set and let .
 Then there is a subsequence of and an ultrafilter containing such that